A challenger appears!

 Everything is set up for this bike to have the road presence of a big bike, and it achieves this all day long.

 I’m sure everyone I rode past thought I was on a Ducati Panigale from the looks I was getting… with a special edition you’d want looks, and you definitely get those.

 Engine power is an interesting one for the LXR SE – now bearing in mind we’re looking at both a learner (CBT) and A1 legal machine, power does come at a slight premium.
 Now that’s not to say it has no speed, it can reach 70 reasonably well given enough road – but this will heavily depend on the rider and road conditions.

-This engine is from the Zongshen manufacturer, who provide the 5 speed 4 stroke single cylinder motor, which is water-cooled and chain driven.
+This engine is from the Zongshen manufacturer, who provides the 5 speed 4 stroke single cylinder motor, which is water-cooled and chain-driven.
 I’ve got no complaints with the engine at all.
 For power, you’re looking at 12.1BHP @ 9500 rpm with peak torque 9.58Nm @ 6500 rpm.

 Rider Control and Handling